SeedSigner/seedsigner/README.md

 2. seedsigner_0_5_x.img.zip.sha256
 3. seedsigner_0_5_x.img.zip.sha256.sig

 Once the files have all finished downloading, follow the steps below to verify, and to write the software onto a MicroSD card.
 Then insert the MicroSD into your assembled hardware and turn on the USB power.
-Allow about 45 seconds for our logo to appear, and then you can being using your Seedsigner!
+Allow about 45 seconds for our logo to appear, and then you can begin using your Seedsigner!

 **Note:** The version numbers of the latest files will be higher than this example, but the naming format will be the same.

-## Verifying that the downloaded files are authentic (An optional but recommended step!)
+## Verifying that the downloaded files are authentic (optional but highly recommended!)

 You can quickly verify that the downloaded software is both authentic and unaltered, by following these instructions.

-This step assumes you are running the commands from a computer where both [GPG](https://gnupg.org/download/index.html) and [shasum](https://command-not-found.com/shasum) are already installed, and that you know [how to navigate on a terminal](https://terminalcheatsheet.com/guides/navigate-terminal).
+These next steps assume you are running the commands from a computer where both [GPG](https://gnupg.org/download/index.html) and [shasum](https://command-not-found.com/shasum) are already installed, and that you also know [how to navigate on a terminal](https://terminalcheatsheet.com/guides/navigate-terminal).

-### Import the public key of the SeedSigner Project into your computer
+  ### 1. Import the public key of the SeedSigner Project into your computer

   The *fetch-keys*  command below will import the SeedSigner projects public key from a popular online keyserver called *Keybase.io*, into your computers *keychain*.
-The Keybase.io website service allows you to independently verify that the key is authentic and that it belongs to the organization it claims to represent.
-Keybase has checked it cryptographically and it has been saved and matched in 3 separate online locations already.
+  The Keybase.io website allows you to independently verify that the public key provided is authentic and that it belongs to the organization it claims to represent.
+Keybase has checked it cryptographically and it has also been saved and matched in 3 separate online locations already.
 These are: Twitter.com/seedsigner, on the Seedsigner.com website and lastly our software repository on Github github.com/seedsigner.
+You can verify those yourself from keybase.io

 If you need more information, please open the website <a href="https://www.Keybase.io/SeedSigner" target="_blank">KeyBase.io/SeedSigner</a> (it opens in a separate tab or window)

-To begin, run fetch-keys command shown below (from inside the *same folder* that you saved the  downloaded files into).
+To begin, you will run the *fetch-keys* command as shown below (from inside the *same folder* that you saved the  downloaded files into).

 ```
 gpg --fetch-keys https://keybase.io/SeedSigner/pgp_keys.asc